baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 **TCP Connection Test**

-Startup MQTT.fx, enter the `Edit Connection Profiles` page, fill in the `Profile Name`, `Broker Address` and `Port` according to the connection configuration of Baetyl Hub module, and then configure the `username` & `password` in User Credentials according to the `principals` configuration.
+Startup MQTT.fx, enter the `Edit Connection Profiles` page, fill in the `Profile Name`, `Broker Address` and `Port` according to the connection configuration of Baetyl Hub service, and then configure the `username` & `password` in User Credentials according to the `principals` configuration.
 Then click `Apply` button to complete the connection configuration of MQTT.fx with TCP protocol.

 ![TCP connection configuration](../images/guides/connect/mqttbox-tcp-connect-config.png)

-Then close the configuration page, select the Profile Name configured, then click `Connect` button, if the connection configuration information matches the `principals` configuration of Baetyl Hub module, you can see the connection success flag which as shown below.
+Then close the configuration page, select the Profile Name configured, then click `Connect` button, if the connection configuration information matches the `principals` configuration of Baetyl Hub service, you can see the connection success flag which as shown below.

 ![TCP connection success](../images/guides/connect/mqttbox-tcp-connect-success.png)